Building an OpenBSD router using an APU4D4

 boot> boot

-From here, the FAQ provides enough information to get through the rest of the installation procedure.
-Be sure to look at the documentation for the relevant architecture.
-In this case, that means to consult the notes on amd64.
+From here, the FAQ provides enough information to complete the installation.
+Check the documentation for the relevant architecture.
+In this case, consult the notes on amd64.

 After installation

-As always, give official OpenBSD documentation preferential treatment and cross-reference it when using unofficial documentation.
-Keep it simple and if what a knob changes is unclear, don’t change it.
+Always give official OpenBSD documentation preferential treatment and cross-reference it when using unofficial documentation.
+Keep it simple and avoid changing settings unless you understand what they do.

 WireGuard